Azure/azure-powershell/src/Sql/Sql/help/Get-AzSqlSyncAgentLinkedDatabase.md

 ```

 ## DESCRIPTION
-The **Get-AzSqlSyncAgentLinkedDatabases** cmdlet returns information about SQL Server databases linked by a sync agent.
+The **Get-AzSqlSyncAgentLinkedDatabase** cmdlet returns information about SQL Server databases linked by a sync agent.

 ## EXAMPLES